 - Try boondocking.
 Did you know you can camp for free across thousands of locations in the United States?
 Don’t expect any hookups for water or electricity, but you can experience some of the most stunning camping views when boondocking.

 - Pick the right time.
 Peak travel season means more crowds and higher prices.
-Visit your destination during off-season or shoulder season, where you can enjoy much of the same weather and beauty without the additional costs.
+Visit your destination during off-season or shoulder season, where you can enjoy much of the same weather and beauty without additional costs.

 - Check out memberships.
 If you find yourself on the road frequently, check out organizations like Allstays, Harvest Hosts, or Passport America.
 Membership often comes with discounts on select campgrounds.
 If you camp enough, savings may outweigh any membership fees.